Snowflake-Labs/arctic-embed/README.md

 ```
 ```
 Query: what is snowflake?
-0.20051965 The Data Cloud!
+0.46484852 The Data Cloud!
-0.07660701 Mexico City of Course!
+0.3758855 Mexico City of Course!
 Query: Where can I get the best tacos?
-0.24481852 Mexico City of Course!
+0.42407742 Mexico City of Course!
-0.15664819 The Data Cloud!
+0.36740506 The Data Cloud!
 ```

 ### Using Huggingface transformers

-You can use the transformers package to use a snowflake-arctic-embed model, as shown below.
+You can use the transformers package to use an snowflake-arctic-embed model, as shown below.
 For optimal retrieval quality, use the CLS token to embed each text portion and use the query prefix below (just on the query).